 Before we get rolling, you must understand this: The D antigen is the main Rh antigen.
 The presence or absence of D defines a person as “Rh positive” or “Rh negative,” an extremely important distinction that establishes a person’s basic blood type (in conjunction with their ABO type).
 Commonly, blood bankers will use the term “d” (“little d”) to indicate the lack of the D antigen (in other words, we will describe someone who is Rh negative either as “D-negative” or when writing it, as “d”).
 Little d is a silly way to say or write it, because there is no little d antigen; little d is merely a slang term to indicate that there is no D.

 Years ago, based on the theories of Fisher and Race in England, blood bankers believed that the five main antigens were inherited as a combination of alleles from three different genes: One D gene, one gene for C or c (called “C/c” which coded for either C or c, not both), and one gene for E or e (called “E/e” and likewise coding for either E or e).
 Each child received a group of Rh genes from each parent (a so-called “haplotype“), and the combination of alleles inherited from both parents resulted in the child’s final Rh phenotype.
-We now know that this theory was wrong, but the names for the five main antigens (D, C, c, E, and e) stuck around.
+We now know that this theory was wrong (more on this in a minute), but the names for the five main antigens (D, C, c, E, and e) stuck around.

 Meanwhile, another famous blood banker, Dr. Alexander Wiener, was developing his own theory and shorthand terminology scheme.
 Most of what he proposed has been discredited, but he did develop something that we still use today.
 Dr. Wiener gave shorthand names to the eight possible haplotypes resulting from the possible combinations of the alleles of those three genes mentioned above.
 Those names are blood bank gospel, and you must memorize them if you are going to be involved in blood banking!
 Plus, virtually anyone writing test questions covering the Rh system will expect you to know them cold!
 Here is the modified Wiener terminology for the eight Rh haplotypes: